mircoporetti/blog/content/blog/opinions-retro/index.md

 As I didn't track them over time, I decided to start now, so I can look back in the future and see how my thoughts and convictions evolved.
 As usual, it could be a nice way to collect feedback, also useful for my growth.

-Here’s a collection of technical and non-technical opinions and/or lessons learned, presented briefly to give an overview rather than an exhaustive analysis.
+Here’s a collection of technical and non-technical opinions and/or lessons learned presented as brief pills, to give an overview of the idea rather than an exhaustive analysis.

 ## Trending solutions are not always the best